Home Senior Products 5 Best Old Man Shoes – 2022

 4. They relieve pressure in the joints.
 This helps seniors who suffer from flat feet.

-6. They can help prevent friction and lessen the chance of developing corns, bunions, and calluses.
+6. They can help prevent friction and lessen the chance of developing corns, bunions, calluses, and other problematic foot conditions.

 • Full-Length Fit: High-profile, high-volume Superfeet insoles are designed to fill the length and width of your shoe for maximum support, simply trim the arch-support inserts to fit your shoes